 With an HE washer the amount of water is limited to the weight of the laundry load.
 This often means that cloth diapers don't get the amount of water necessary to get clean, since they are so absorbent and soak up water that is meant to wash them!
-You can trick your machine into adding more water by adding a wet towel to your load.
 Make sure your washer is always set on the highest water setting as well and that you only use HE specific detergent, but steer clear of the heavy duty setting.
 Some users may find it more efficient to do two full wash cycles instead of the generally recommended rinse cycle.

 My cloth diapers smell...what do I do?

 You may not be using enough detergent and you have urine buildup because your diapers are not getting clean.
 Add more detergent and make sure your washer's water level is set to the highest setting.
 You may also find it helpful to start your wash routing with a quick cold wash to ensure all urine and solid matter is flushed out prior to your full wash with detergent.